Stuck in someone else's frames? break free!

 Gifts do not have to be expensive to be appreciated.
 All year long when you see something on sale that you know a family member or friend would

 like, buy it and put it away.
 These can be small stocking stuffer types of things.
-Either box them into
+Either box them into a one package or wrap each one

 individually.
 More presents to unwrap.